 Solution:

-- Firstly, select the cell where you want the correct result.
-Here, I selected cell H5.
+• Select the cell where you want the correct result.
+We selected cell H5.

-- Secondly, in that cell write the formula properly will all the correct syntax.
-Here, I wrote the following formula.
+• Write the formula properly will all the correct syntax.
+We wrote the following formula.

 =VLOOKUP(G5,B5:E8,3,FALSE)

-Here, I have selected G5 as lookup_value, B5:E8 as table_array, 3 as col_index_number, and FALSE as range_lookup.
-Now, I have entered all the syntax correctly.
+Here, we have selected G5 as lookup_value, B5:E8 as table_array, 3 as col_index_number, and FALSE as range_lookup.
+We have entered all the syntax correctly.

 12. Check for Absolute Cell Reference

-To check this select the cell and look at the formula bar to see the formula.
-Here, I have selected cell H5.
-And in cell H5 I wrote the following formula.
+Select the formula cell and look at the formula bar to see the formula.
+We have selected cell H5, which contained the following.

 =VLOOKUP(G5,B5:E8,3,FALSE)

 Here, I have selected G5 as lookup_value, B5:E8 as table_array, 3 as col_index_number, and FALSE as range_lookup.
 There is nothing wrong with this formula if you are writing this for that particular cell.
-But, when you will drag the Fill Handle to copy the formula to the other cells the cells in the formula will change accordingly.
-This will cause this type of error.
-You can easily solve this problem by fixing the required cells with the use of absolute cell reference.
+But, when you drag the Fill Handle to copy the formula to the other cells, the cells in the formula will iterate accordingly.
+For the next cell, the table_array has moved one row down, which has started to effectively remove searchable values.

 Solution: